vikasgupta111/reactAppFromScratch/README.md

 # reactAppFromScratch
-This application is build without create-react-app webpack and babel configuration is done for this application
+This application is build without create-react-app. webpack and babel configuration is done for this application